Vinidias21/Vinidias21/README.md

 😆 My name is Vinicius Dias, and I live in Goiânia - Goiás (Brazil).

-✨ I am passionate about programming since I discovered what is possible to do with code lines, and the more I learn how to code the more fascinated I get by the development universe!! ❤️
+✨ I am passionate about programming since I discovered what is possible to do with code lines, and the more I learn about this universe more fascinated I get!!! ❤️

 🎓 Computer Science student at Estácio de Sá University.